mocar27/MIMUW/IV semester/webapp/README.md

 Project that we were required to create is **Online SDCC Compiler**.

 Project was written from scratch.
-It is developed in Python using Django and JavaScript, HTML and CSS.
+It is developed in Python using Django, JavaScript, HTML and CSS.

 There were four parts of the project and in each part new functionalities were added to the code.